Home of the Richardson Fines Arts Conservatory

 A: I have coached many students through the preparation and participation in this international event.
 It is a major commitment of time and preparation.
 Participating has many costs as well, from the cost of outside private lessons to costumes, registration fees – as well as other expenses from travel to choreography.
-Typically dancers must be atleast 10 years of age before they are eligible to participate.
-If you want more information on this for your dancer please discuss with Ms. Sally.
+Typically dancers must be at least 10 years of age before they are eligible to participate.
+If you want more information please discuss with Ms. Sally.

 A: Yes!
 We have had “princess dance parties” and tumbling classes for children at the studio.
 Ms. Sally can give you details on the cost and availability of the studio for private parties.